Zethyst/Password-Generator/README.md

 # KeyMaster
 A robust and user-friendly password generator website designed to enhance your online security.
-With the increasing need for strong and unique passwords, SecurePassGen comes to your aid by generating highly secure and randomized passwords that are difficult to crack
+With the increasing need for strong and unique passwords, KeyMaster comes to your aid by generating highly secure and randomized passwords that are difficult to crack

 [Visit Now](https://password-generator-zethyst.vercel.app/) 🚀